-Functional and well-designed work systems, organisations and work environments are essential for a sustainable working life.
-This programme offers knowledge in proactive occupational safety and health management.
-You will learn how to plan, design and analyse work environments, from the perspectives of sustainable work and organisational performance.
+Functional and well-designed work systems, organisations and work environments are essential for a healthy and productive working life, and professionals with knowledge in proactive occupational safety and health management play a vital role.
+In this programme, students learn how to plan, design and analyse work environments, from the perspectives of sustainable work and organisational performance.

 Technology, Work and Health at KTH